Menu

 Electrolysis vs. Laser, Plucking, Threading, Shaving, Depilatory Creams, Waxing & SugaringPink shaving razors with googly eyes and waxing sticks with googly eys

-1. Electrolysis is a permanent solution for removing excess body hair.
-In this process, a very fine, sterile, probe (about the size of the hair itself) is inserted along the hair shaft and then an electric pulse is sent to the root (papilla) which destroys the cells responsible for growing hair.
+Electrolysis is a permanent solution for removing excess body hair.
+In this process, a probe is inserted along the hair shaft and then an electric pulse is sent to the root (papilla) which destroys the germinative cells.
 This makes the hair release from the follicle, which is then removed.
-For over 148 years (first used in 1875) electrolysis is still, to this day, the only medically proven method of permanent hair removal and is the only method of hair removal classified as "permanent hair removal" by the FDA.

 The United States Food and Drug Administration (FDA) through its Center for Devices & Radiological Health regulates electrolysis equipment, lasers & other medical equipment.
 Amid the growing popularity of laser hair removal & the extravagant claims of manufacturers & clinics, the FDA reiterated its position that only electrolysis can permanently remove hair & warned laser clinics against making such claims.

-3. Plucking/tweezing/threading is a way of hiding hair during early stages.
-It is an Woman plucking chair hair looking in magnifying mirroreasy, temporary, fix.
+Plucking/tweezing/threading is a way of hiding hair during early stages.
+It is an easy fix.
 However, plucking from the follicle may lead to the distortion of the follicle, which may cause hair to thicken and turn darker.
 These methods can, and often do, cause ingrown hairs because sometimes hairs break off just below the skin when they're plucked.
 It's not a permanent solution.
-Excessive plucking can also lead to scarring & hyperpigmentation (discolouration).
+Excessive plucking can also lead to scarring and hyperpigmentation (discolouration)

-5. Depilatory cream is another way of temporarily removing unwanted hair.
-Woman applying thick layer of depilatory cream to underarmDepilatories remove excess hair by the use of a chemical that dissolves the hair.
+Depilatory cream is another way of removing excess hair due to hirsutism.
+They remove excess hair by the use of a chemical that dissolves the hair.
 Depilatory creams are made of a long list of chemicals, not good for the environment and not good for you.
 It's not a permanent solution.

-7. Sugaring (similar to waxing) is also effective for temporarily removing excessive hair.
+Sugaring (similar to waxing) is also effective for temporarily removing excessive hair.
 In sugaring, sugaring mixture is spread over the affected areas; a strip of cloth is placed over area.
 After holding the skin tight, the cloth is pulled off.
 Sugaring can, and often does, cause ingrown hairs because sometimes hairs break off just below the skin when they're sugared.
 It's not a permanent solution

 So, now that you have the facts - lets get you started!